readthedocs/blog/hoverxref-intersphinx.rst

 ============================================================

-We have released version 0.6b1 of `sphinx-hoverxref`_, a Sphinx extension that shows a floating window that embeds the content of a cross-reference.
+We have released version 0.6b1 of `sphinx-hoverxref`_, a Sphinx extension that shows a *content preview* of a cross-reference.

 This extension is an essential part of the work we are doing to improve interoperability of documentation in general,